Databases, Streaming Architecture, Data Integration

 Governance and Compliance

 In regulated industries, NewSQL databases offer advantages for data governance.
-Governance platforms provide layers for streaming platforms, ensuring data quality, access control, and compliance.
-When NewSQL databases feed streams via CDC, proper governance ensures that sensitive database changes are properly classified, masked, and audited as they flow through the streaming platform.
+When NewSQL databases feed streams via CDC, governance tooling ensures that sensitive database changes are properly classified, masked, and audited as they flow through the streaming platform.

-The combination of transactional guarantees in NewSQL and streaming governance creates end-to-end data integrity—from the database transaction log through Kafka topics to downstream consumers.
+The combination of transactional guarantees in NewSQL and streaming governance creates end-to-end data integrity, from the database transaction log through Kafka topics to downstream consumers.
+Tools like Conduktor provide centralized governance for streaming platforms, offering policy enforcement, data lineage tracking, and compliance auditing across your entire NewSQL-to-stream-to-consumer pipeline.

 Conclusion